zecarlos94/pvsio-web/src/client/app/widgets/car/tutorials_jsdoc/Arcade/Arcade.md

 <img src="/Users/zecarlos/Desktop/pvsio-web/src/client/app/widgets/car/tutorials_jsdoc/img/selectTrackColors.png" alt="selectTrackColors" width="700" style="margin-left: 150px" >

 4. **Insert within the square brackets the topography of the lane that you intend to use in the simulation, i.e., the lane that will be constructed and rendered.
-Use only the keywords: 'left', 'right', 'straight', 'up', 'down' to describe this track, separated by ','.**
+Use only the keywords: 'left', 'right' and 'straight' to describe the topography of the track, after "name:".
+Use only the keywords: 'flat', 'up' and 'down' to describe the profile/height of the track after "profile:".
+Use angles, in degrees, to define the curvature angle after "curvature".
+The angle 0 represents a straight line.
+To represent left curvatures the angle must be between 0 and 90.
+To represent right curvatures the angle must be between 0 and -90.**

 <img src="/Users/zecarlos/Desktop/pvsio-web/src/client/app/widgets/car/tutorials_jsdoc/img/selectTrackTopography.png" alt="selectTrackTopography" width="700" style="margin-left: 150px" >